VerifiedXBlockchain/VerifiedX-Docs/docs/gui/gui-validating.md

 To become a validator on the VerifiedX network, you’ll need:

-- 50,000 VFX (fully liquid and usable anytime).
+- 5,000 VFX (fully liquid and usable anytime).
+Note: the video above mentions 50k which was the correct amount at the time of recording.
 - A machine meeting the standard specs, with a static IP address.
 - Three open ports for network connectivity. (`3338`, `3339`, and `7294` )